 Take a language like Spanish for example.
 Spanish has a formal pronoun for “you” as well as an informal one.
 To give you rough idea of how that works you use the formal “you” in situations that you would say “sir” or “ma’am” in English.
 You can see how learning only the formal usage could be problematic.

-While it’s great to polite and you will probably meet strangers in your foreign language, you are likely to find that the informal usage is used just as much if not much more.
+While it’s great to be polite, and you will probably meet strangers in your foreign language, you are likely to find that the informal usage is used just as much if not much more than the formal one.

 Pimsleur does cover the informal usage but it’s not until the later levels of the course.

 The other problem with the context of the traveling businessman is that not as many language learners are likely to relate to it.
 In most conversation scenarios you’re arriving on a bus or plane, shopping for souvenirs for your wife and children, or sorting something out at hotel.

 The language you learn through these scenarios is useful but it I think Pimsleur should update their course a little to meet the more modern needs of a language learner.
 We’re not all international businessmen on a short trip away from our wife and kids.